vmware/vic-product/docs/user_doc/vic_vsphere_admin/upgrade_h5_plugin_windows.md

 - Log in to the Windows system on which vCenter Server is running.
 You must perform all of the steps in this procedure on this Windows system.

     **IMPORTANT**: The upgrade script does not function if you have set the `VIC_MACHINE_THUMBPRINT` environment variable on the system on which you run the script.
 Delete the `VIC_MACHINE_THUMBPRINT` environment variable before running the script.
-- Go to http://<i>upgraded_vic_appliance_address</i> in a Web browser, download the new version of the vSphere Integrated Containers Engine package, `vic_1.3.x.tar.gz`, and unpack it on the Desktop.
+- Go to http://<i>upgraded_vic_appliance_address</i> in a Web browser, download the new version of the vSphere Integrated Containers Engine bundle and unpack it on the Desktop.
 - Obtain the vCenter Server certificate thumbprint.
 For information about how to obtain and verify the certificate thumbprint, see [Obtain vSphere Certificate Thumbprints](obtain_thumbprint.md).

 **Procedure**